terrehbyte/StarRatings/README.md

 - **Enable Star Ratings**
   - If checked, allows you to award half a star at each star level. (e.g. 4.5 out of 5 stars)
   - Default: No

+- **Should Apply Rating Tag**
+  - If checked, will apply a tag to the selected game(s) when rated.
+  - This must be enabled to allow for mass (un)tagging.
+  - Default: No
+- **Rating Tag Prefix**
+  - This is used to compose the name of the tag applied.
+    - For example, with the default prefix, a 5 star rating would apply the tag: `Rating: 5 Stars`.
+  - Default: `Rating: ` (note the trailing space)

 ![Star Ratings supports the options as described above.](.github/settings.png)